Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ### Output Panel
 - The output panel does not display RichText output, it will render as plain text (#574)

-### Sprite Animation Editor
-- We are aware that this is a high-traffic area, and we have an implementation in the works, but will come in a future release (#633)

 ### Exporting Projects
 - Godot has a notion of Exporting projects for publishing your games.
-This functionality is currently not exposed, but is coming up (#637)
+This functionality is currently not exposed, but is coming up (#637).

 ### Features
 - Motion Manager APIs are currently off, waiting on a fix  (#9)

 ### Running
-- There is currently no support for Feature Tags when running your game (these are like “ifdefs”)  (#614)
+- There is currently no support for Feature Tags when running your game (these are like “ifdefs”)  (#614).

 ### UI
 - Various confirmation dialogs that will be ported over to SwiftUI remain